Reflekshn/scheduler/README.md

 # Interview Scheduler

 Interview Scheduler is a Single-Page App built with React that allows a user to book, edit and delete interviews for a specific day and time.
-This is the client application, which interacts with Scheduler-API that runs our PostgreSQL database server using Express and WebSockets.
+This is the client application, which interacts with Scheduler-API that runs our PostgreSQL database server using Express and WebSockets for real-time updating.

+Testing was also incorporated using the JEST library for unit integration tests and Cypress was used for end to end testing.

 ## Final Product